Superior-Unified-Program/SUP/README.md

 Change  the value of "SupConnectionString" in appsettings.json to match the IP address and authentication of the database that you just set up.

+Set the start up project to SUP-MVC by right-clicking in the solution and selecting "Set as StartUp Project."

 To be able to test the Merge feature in this release:

 This template relies on the client's address and parking pass number, so make sure for optimal results to test out on clients with this information filled out.